 The largest man-made lake in England, Rutland Water Nature Reserve is a superb leisure facility, with four landscaped parks around its shores where you can enjoy walking and picnicking. www.anglianwater.co.uk

 Feeling energetic?
 Why not cycle around the water – in total 27 miles or 16 miles for the shorter route.
-Cycle hire is available at Whitwell and Normanton www.rutlandcycling.com Two of our Lodges and our holiday cottage are ‘cycling friendly’ – ask us for details.
+Cycle hire is available at Whitwell and Normanton www.rutlandcycling.com.

 There are two children’s play areas – one at Barnsdale and the other at Sykes Lane, Empingham, where the Tourist Information Centre and a Crazy Golf course is also situated.
-The new sand beach at Whitwell is now open for the 2015 season, with swimming from the beach permitted from June.
-Click here for details.
+The recently created sandy beach at Whitwell is now open throughout the year, with swimming from the beach permitted from June until September.

-There are two bird watching reserves at Lyndon and Egleton, where you can find out about the successful Osprey breeding programme as well as all the other birds and wildlife at Rutland Water www.rutlandwater.org.uk www.ospreys.org.uk.
-Check out our Rutland Osprey Tour Packages and our Winter Birding Packages, which included guided walks and talks as well as accommodation here at Greetham Valley.
+There are two bird watching reserves at Lyndon and Egleton, where you can find out about the successful Osprey breeding programme as well as all the other birds and wildlife at Rutland Water www.rutlandwater.org.ukwww.ospreys.org.uk

-A lovely way to spend time is on a leisurely boat trip around and across the Water on the Rutland Belle .
-Board at Whitwell.
+A lovely way to spend time is on a leisurely boat trip around and across the Water on the Rutland Belle, boarding at Whitwell.
 A special treat are the Osprey Cruises aboard the Belle www.rutlandwatercruises.com

 An excellent website to view all the attractions that Rutland has to offer is www.discover-rutland.co.uk.
 It is Rutland’s own tourism website and provides info on activities, where to stay or dine plus much more.